NSW Environmental Education Centres

 Wooglemai EEC

-Wooglemai Environmental Education Centre is located on the eastern edge of Nattai National Park which is a part of the World Heritage Listed Greater Blue Mountains National Park.
-Wooglemai is located on Sheehys Creek Road (just off Barkers Lodge Road), approximately 7 kilometres south of the township of Oakdale.
+Wooglemai Environmental Education Centre is located on the eastern edge of Nattai National Park which is a part of the Greater Blue Mountains World Heritage Area.
+Wooglemai is located at 45 Sheehys Creek Road (just off Barkers Lodge Road), approximately 7 kilometres south of the township of Oakdale.

 The site is owned by Guntawang Catholic Youth Centres Inc and is leased by the NSW Department of Education.